Hube2/acf-options-page-adder/readme.txt

 Contributors: Hube2
 Tags: Options Page, ACF
 Requires at least: 3.5
-Tested up to: 3.9
+Tested up to: 4.0
-Stable tag: 2.0.0
+Stable tag: 2.1.0
 Donate link:
 License:
 License URI:

 Allows easy creation of options pages using Advanced Custom Fields Pro without needing to do any PHP coding.
-Requires that ACF-Pro is installed (or ACF4 & ACF Options Page).
+Requires that ACF5 Pro is installed.

 == Description ==

 == Installation ==

-1. Upload the Advanced Custom Fields: Options Page Adder plugin to the plugin folder of your site
+1. Extract files to folder named acf-options-page-adder in your plugin folder (usually /wp-content/plugins/acf-options-page-adder)
+2. Upload files
-2. Activate it from the Plugins Page
+3. Activate it from the Plugins Page

 == Screenshots ==